STRAVINSKY “Le Rossignol”

 In addition to the Metropolitan Opera, Sieden has performed leading roles at the world’s most important opera houses including Munich’s Bayerische Staatsoper, Paris’s Opera Bastille and Théâtre du Châtelet, London’s English National Opera, Italy’s Teatro Massimo, as well as in Beijing and Australia.
 She is also closely associated with the operas of Richard Strauss: Zerbinetta in Ariadne auf Naxos, Sophie in Der Rosenkavalier, and Aminta in Die Schweigsame Frau.
 She is one of the few contemporary sopranos to have sung the original 1912 version of Ariadne, in which Zerbinetta’s aria sits a whole step higher than in the commonly heard 1916 revision.

 Ms. Sieden has sung in concert with the world’s most prestigious orchestras, including the Royal Concertgebouw Orchestra Amsterdam, Cleveland Orchestra, the Chicago, London, and San Francisco Symphonies, and New York’s Mostly Mozart Festival.
 She is much in demand for the oratorios of Handel, Mozart and Haydn; works of Bach; Mahler’s Symphony No. 8; and Orff’s Carmina Burana.
 She has also brought opera such as Bernstein’s Candide, and Ariadne auf Naxos to the concert stage.
 With the Los Angeles Philharmonic, she has sung Esa-Pekka Salonen’s Wing on Wing on a European tour, and introduced Thomas Adès’s Scenes from The Tempest to the orchestral world.
-Recent and upcoming concert highlights include the premiere of Sunleif Rasmussen’s Symphony No. 2, “The Earth Anew” with the Helsinki Philharmonic Orchestra and performances with Seattle, Indianapolis, and Monterey Symphonies and the Bravo!
+Recent and upcoming concert highlights include the premiere of Sunleif Rasmussen’s Symphony No. 2, “The Earth Anew” with the Helsinki Philharmonic Orchestra and performances with Seattle, Indianapolis, Dallas, and Monterey Symphonies and the Bravo!
 Vail Music Festival.

 An active recitalist and frequent guest artist with the New York Festival of Song, Miss Sieden gave the New York premiere of John Musto’s song cycle Dove sta amore in her debut at Weill Recital Hall at Carnegie Hall.
 She has appeared in recital at Amsterdam’s Concertgebouw, in Rotterdam, at the Santa Fe Chamber Music Festival, the Seattle Chamber Music Festival, and the Moab Festival, among others, in a wide range of repertoire.